Robinia viscosa aka Clammy Locust

 Clammy Locust, Rose Acacia, Clammy Bark Locust

-How to care for Clammy Locust
+How difficult is it to take care of Clammy Locust

 Clammy Locust presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.